semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     I am 89 years old and I live in the capital of DRC, Kinshasa

-We can omit the indexes in the { } like this
+We can omit the indexes in the { } like this.

 ```python